-Lackner remains BSA boss: Future projects planned for Spittal!
+Lackner remains BSA boss: future projects planned for Spittal!

 Adolf Lackner was re-elected BSA Chairman in Spittal on September 12, 2025 to lead future initiatives.

-Lackner remains BSA boss: Future projects planned for Spittal!
+Lackner remains BSA boss: future projects planned for Spittal!

 The newly elected board is made up of various members who will jointly support Lackner.
 Andreas Gaggl and Philipp Schober take over the deputy chairman position, while Christoph Gasser, Lorène Stranner and Peter Hassler were named as additional board members.
 Barbara Pucher and Alexander Bernthaler are responsible for controlling the BSA.